amruth790/cloud_platforms/README.md

  The Glue job script (`glue_etl_job.py`) is intended to run inside AWS Glue, not locally, unless you follow the local testing guidance.

+ # 4
+ # File: bigquery_gcs_integration.py
+Overview:
+This script demonstrates integrating Google Cloud Storage with BigQuery.
+It creates a dataset, loads a CSV from GCS into a BigQuery table, and runs analytical SQL queries to summarize sales data.
+It shows how serverless data warehouses simplify large-scale analytics using Python and SQL.